- Safety: Mark the scene and take personal protective measures.

 Assess the Patient's Condition (ABC)

 - B (Breathing): Check if the patient is breathing with the "Look-Listen-Feel" method for 10 seconds [3].
 Look for chest movement, listen for breath sounds, and try to feel their breath on your cheek.
-If there is no breathing, start basic life support (CPR) [1][2].
+If there is no breathing, start basic life support.
+If you are not trained, perform hands-only chest compressions; if you are trained, continue cycles of 30 chest compressions and 2 rescue breaths.
+In either case, push hard and fast in the centre of the chest at 100–120 compressions per minute, depressing the chest 5–6 cm [1][2].

 - C (Circulation): Check for serious bleeding.
 If there is active bleeding, press directly and firmly on the wound with a clean cloth or piece of clothing [2].
 Try to keep the bleeding area above heart level.